Effective Home Treatment

 one practical source:

-Reduce the frustrations of your loved one by providing them the opportunity to improve their expressive and receptive language skills!
+Reduce the frustrations of your loved one by providing them with the opportunity to improve their receptive aphasia!

 Through a collaboration of certified speech-language pathologists, a series of professional speech and language videos were designed to provide your loved one the opportunity to receive highly effective therapy at home in an easy-to-use, affordable manner.

-Start Improving Receptive Aphasia Today with Speech and Language Therapy on Video!
+Start Improving Receptive Aphasia Today with Speech and Language Therapy on DVD!

 Copyright © 2006 speech-therapy-on-video.com